 With its colourful green pepper and carrot, this is quite a tasty little dish.
 Kinpira is the name of a Japanese cooking technique: Food is sautéed, then simmered in a minimal amount of liquid.
 Total calories in this simple kinpira are only about 200, thanks to the shirataki noodles.
 (All about shirataki: Do You Believe in Miracles?)
 Inspired by a popular post at Cookpad, a Japanese recipe-sharing site.

 6 oz (175 g) white or brown shirataki, rinsed

 1 each: small green bell pepper, small carrot, cut in matchsticks

 1 tbsp (15 mL) each: mirin, low-sodium soy sauce

 Sea salt to taste

 Toasted sesame seeds to taste

-Add shirataki to small pan of boiling, salted water.
-When water returns to boil, cook 1 minute.
+In small pan of boiling, salted water, boil shirataki on medium heat 1 minute.
 Drain.
 Line baking sheet with paper towels.
 Spread out shirataki to air-dry.
 Cut strands into manageable lengths.